bmad4ever/Bmad-Keyboard-Stuff/ahk/NotHarpoon/README.md

 ### Quick Layout commands

-With `trigger` held, tap one of the 9 keys in the `layout_keys` to quickly adjust the active window position & dimensions.
+With <kbd>trigger</kbd> held, tap one of the 9 keys in the `layout_keys` to quickly adjust the active window position & dimensions.

-For ease of use, I recommend that you set the `layout_keys` in a 3x3 key grid.
+For ease of use, I recommend that you set the [`layout_keys`](https://github.com/bmad4ever/Bmad-Keyboard-Stuff/blob/eae08407bc7ac5fbbdda3ff7a59dd3649c353854/ahk/NotHarpoon/NotHarpoon.ahk#L29C2-L29C2) in a 3x3 key grid.
 For example, in a qwerty keyboard, it could be: `q w e a s d z x c`.